 The camera interface on the iPad mini 2 is something of a confusing one, as just like the iPad Air it's got a stripped-down version of the app you find in Apple's iPhones.

 This means that instead of the ability to take Slo-Mo videos and make them look amazing on the larger screen, you've instead got the option to take a photo, a video, or a square photo for portrait shots.
 At least iOS 9 has added a timelapse feature.

-You at least get HDR mode, but even the filters, which have similar options available in the separate Photobooth app out of the box, aren't available.
+There's also an HDR mode, but even the filters, which have similar options available in the separate Photobooth app out of the box, aren't available.

-We're not going to get that upset, as this might minimize the amount of people using their iPad to take a picture.
+I'm not going to get that upset, as this might minimize the amount of people using their iPad to take a picture.
 It's not a good look, and you shouldn't be doing it.

 I'm more tolerant of this on a smaller iPad, and I have to say that despite only taking 5MP stills the output is very impressive.

 The ability to lock the autofocus and exposure is still very handy, and in portrait mode especially it was very easy to actually take pictures thanks to the even weight of the device.